Applying for a Grant

 How to apply?

-After the supporting letter from the therapist and interview, the application is discussed by the Management Committee at its next meeting, and a decision is made as to whether (and how much) help can be given.Please note that the Committee meets monthly with the exception of August.The process of considering an application from initial enquiry to a decision is thus, on average, two months ( longer if it is over August).
+On completion of the financial assessment , the application is discussed by the Management Committee at its next meeting, and a decision is made as to whether (and how much) help can be given.Please note that the Committee meets monthly with the exception of August.The process of considering an application from initial enquiry to a decision is thus, on average, two months ( longer if it is over August).

 Where the Trust provides a grant to support the therapy, we expect the therapist to support it by reducing his or her fee, and the person who receives the therapy to also pay something towards its cost, wherever possible.
 All applications are considered on their own merit but the maximum individual grant that can be made available is about £1000 for one year.